Kaylo1997/E4750.2019Fall.ADWT.kl3092.jy2951/README.md

 compare the cumulative time taken for each script to execute.
 It then plots the cumulative time taken and saves it in the `Results` folder.

+### Running the Sript
+To generate the benchmark results, then first move the entire folder into the tesseract server.
+Then `cd` to the directory of the scripts and simply run `sbatch --gres=gpu:1 --time=6 --wrap="nvprof python benchmark_random_signal.py"` for the random signal results once you have configured the parameters you wish to test or run `sbatch --gres=gpu:1 --time=6 --wrap="nvprof python benchmark_actual_image.py"` if you wish to generate the benchmark results for actual images.

 ## License
 MIT License